 - ✓ The formation of a CRAF "ecosystem" of service providers, aggregators, ESCOs and funds, thereby providing an extended "ring of assurance" to CRAF as well as helping to build the market as a whole; - The integration of technical assistance via the TAP into this "ecosystem", thus providing further market-building; - Availability of CRAF services (both TAP and CRI) to entities other than financial institutions, for example, aggregators, ESCOs and other funds.
 This will allow broader impact and development of the industry; - Efficient and easy-to-use online CRAF IT Portal, to facilitate processing of applications, approvals, claims and administration.
 This explicitly will allow for automated decisionmaking in certain cases; - ✓ A focus on additional lending (as opposed to enhancing banks' credit quality of lending they would make in the normal course of business); and - ✓ Specific CRI design parameters to support local conditions, captured in the Master Guarantee Agreement

 Design

 Key design features (validated by stakeholders)

-Credit Risk Instrument
+Credit Risk Instrument (Partial Guarantee)

-- Partial cover to overcome moral hazard but with up to 80% coverage to stimulate additional lending - Allows savings from conversion to generate cash flow to meet loan obligations - Available to all eligible financiers - CRI is creditworthy
+- Partial cover up to 80% of loan

+- Range: \$25M 750M

+- Maximum tenor 10 years

+- Available to all eligible financiers

+- CRI is creditworthy

 Technical Assistance